Payments to employees

 Running your payroll in advance

-You must report employees’ pay to Revenue on, or before, the pay date.
-You may need to run your payroll in advance where your regular payroll operator is on leave.
+The employer must report employees’ pay to Revenue on, or before, the pay date.
+An employer may need to run their payroll in advance, for example, where their regular payroll staff or provider is on leave.

-You must make provisions to ensure that you can report the pay and deductions to Revenue on or before the pay date.
+Where this happens, the employer must make provisions to ensure that they can report the pay and deductions to Revenue on or before the pay date.

 Next: Benefit in Kind (BIK)